-(Amounts in NOK million) 2023 2022 Ву Purchase of services from Description of services ETIA Ecotechnologies S.A.S SCFI S.A.S 1) Management/consultancy 1.9 2.5 ETIA Ecotechnologies S.A.S LSI S.A.S 2) Property rental/lease 1.4 1.2 Vow ASA Reiten & Co AS 3) Consultancy 1.6 - Scanship AS Advokatfirmaet Skagastøl DA 4) Legal services 1.5 - Total 6.5 3.7
+Ву Purchase of services from

+ETIA Ecotechnologies S.A.S SCFI S.A.S 1)

+ETIA Ecotechnologies S.A.S LSI S.A.S 2)

+Vow ASA Reiten & Co AS 3)

+Scanship AS Advokatfirmaet Skagastøl DA 4)

+Total

-- 1) SCFI S.A.S is wholly owned by Mr Philippe Sajet, co-founder of ETIA Ecotechnologies S.A.S. - 2) LSI S.A.S is equally owned by Mr Olivier Lepez, co-founder of ETIA Ecotechnologies S.A.S and Mr Philippe Sajet. - 3) Reiten & Co AS is wholly owned by Ingerø Reiten Investment Company AS, with a shareholding of 27.1% in Vow ASA. - The consultancy service purchased is related to the sale of Ascodero, see note 4.
+1) SCFI S.A.S is wholly owned by Mr Philippe Sajet, co-founder of ETIA Ecotechnologies S.A.S.
+2) LSI S.A.S is equally owned by Mr Olivier Lepez, co-founder of ETIA Ecotechnologies S.A.S and Mr Philippe Sajet.
+3) Reiten & Co AS is wholly owned by Ingerø Reiten Investment Company AS, with a shareholding of 27.1% in Vow ASA.

+The consultancy service purchased is related to the sale of Ascodero, see note 4.

 4) Legal services purchased from Advokatfirmaet Skagastøl DA are provided by Susanne L. R. Schneider, Director of the board.
 See note 6.
+Ms. Schneider was employed by Kvale Advokatfirma DA until end of January 2023.
+The fees for legal services delivered during this period is included.

 Transactions from LCFI S.A.S and SCFI S.A.S relates to work performed by co-founder and CEO of ETIA group Olivier Lepez and co-founder and CTO Philippe Sajet.
-The transactions are based on a fixed rate according to agreements, and allocated to "Salary expenses" in the P&L. LSI S.A.S is the owner of the office and warehouse facilities ETIA Ecotechnologies rents, and is recognised as an item under IFRS 16.
-See further information regarding IFRS 16 in note 24 Leases.
+The transactions are based on a fixed rate according to agreements, and allocated